gohugoio/hugoDocs/content/en/functions/hugo/Deps.md

     signatures: [hugo.Deps]
 ---

-The `hugo.Deps` function returns a slice of project dependencies, either Hugo Modules or local theme components.
+The `hugo.Deps` function returns a slice of project dependencies, either modules or local theme components.

 ## Methods